 Orcon says it has already begun taking orders for its gigabit plans in Auckland, Hamilton, Tauranga, Wellington and Christchurch.
 Dunedin already has gigabit fibre.

-Orcon says the first gigabit areas will soon be joined by New Plymouth, Whangarei, Cambridge and Te Awamutu.
+The first gigabit areas will soon be joined by New Plymouth, Whangarei, Cambridge and Te Awamutu.

 To show the company’s preparation for faster fibre speeds Orcon showed journalists around its central Auckland facility, one of three sites in the city servicing fibre customers.

 At the site, Orcon showed cabinets full of caching hardware including equipment for Google-You Tube, Facebook and Akamai.
 It has similar equipment in a handful of sites around the country.
-Orcon says it now caches more than half its network traffic locally and this helps gets data to customers faster.
+The ISP says it now caches more than half its network traffic locally and this helps gets data to customers faster.